linkedin/dustjs/guides/dust-helpers.md

 ---
-title: DustJS | Using Helpers
+title: Dust.js | Dust Core Helpers
 layout: guides
 permalink: /guides/dust-helpers/
 ---

 # Using Helpers

-Helpers are extensions added to Dust to increase its functionality.
-They make it possible for anyone to extend the way Dust works.
-They are commonly used to add functionality related to things like logic, formatting, and internationalization.
-Helpers are denoted by the `@` symbol.
-Let's take a look at some commonly used helpers.
+Helpers are extensions to Dust that make it possible for anyone to extend the way Dust works.
+For example, you could write a helper to add internationalization support or to provide custom formatting for output.

+Helpers look like `{@helper}`.

 ## Installing Helpers

 Officially supported helpers are bundled separately in the `dustjs-helpers` library.
-After the dustjs-linkedin library is loaded, follow the same instructions in the [Getting Started guide](/guides/getting-started/) to install `dustjs-helpers`.
-If you are cloning or downloading from GitHub, you can find the helpers in the <a href="https://github.com/linkedin/dustjs-helpers" target="_blank">dustjs-helpers repository</a>.
+After the dustjs-linkedin library is loaded, follow the same instructions in the [Setup guide](/guides/setup/) to install `dustjs-helpers`.

 If you are using Node.js, then the following `require` statements will ensure you have the needed Dust modules available.